|

 turned our attention to the kitchen portion of the great room.

-The more we discussed the issue, the more it became apparent
+The more we discussed the issue,

-that more extensive work would be required.
-While the general
+the more it became apparent that more extensive work would be

-layout of the former kitchen suited the clients quite well, its
+required.
+While the general layout of the former kitchen suited

-detailed millwork, glazed finish, and busy granite did not appeal
+and busy granite did not appeal to them aesthetically.
+Our first

-to them esthetically.
-Our first option was to reface the kitchen
+option was to reface the kitchen and replace the granite.
+Upon

-need for more storage for these avid cooks, and replacing the
+further review we identified the need for more storage for these

-to contain renovation costs by working within the original footprint,
+the old one.
+We helped to contain renovation costs by working

-keeping appliances and plumbing in or near their original positions.
+in or near their original positions.
+Functional improvements

-pullouts, taking the cabinets to the ceiling, and squeezing a
+cabinets to the ceiling, and squeezing a bookcase into a dead

-bookcase into a dead space on the island.
-We also ramped up the
+space on the island.
+We also ramped up the lighting by installing

-lighting by installing more recessed ceiling fixtures and under-cabinet
+more recessed ceiling fixtures and under-cabinet illumination.

 We selected simple Shaker doors for their timeless style that